Test Methodology & Science

 Accepted in clinical contextsYesNo

-Practice effect controlsRetesting interval standards existMinimal controls in place
+Practice effect controls12-month retesting standardMinimal controls in place

-Norming Sample Quality and Methodology
+Norming Sample and Methodology

-The norming sample is the foundation of any IQ test’s accuracy.
-It determines what a score of 100 means, how standard deviations are calibrated, and whether percentile estimates are trustworthy.
-Clinical instruments invest heavily in stratified sampling to match national demographic distributions across age, education, ethnicity, and geography.
+The norming sample determines what a score of 100 means, how standard deviations are calibrated, and whether percentile estimates are trustworthy.
+Clinical instruments invest heavily in stratified sampling that matches national demographic distributions across age, education, ethnicity, and geography.
+A recent 2025 meta-analysis found that remote and in-person WAIS administrations differed by less than one tenth of a standard deviation — below thresholds that matter clinically — when test conditions were well-controlled.
+For a full percentile mapping, see the IQ score chart and percentile reference.

-Standardised Administration Conditions
+Administration Conditions and Proctoring

 Score Ceiling Reliability at High Score Ranges